Reviewed by: Brandon Brown

 This tax is called a capital gains tax.
 Capital gains are the profit you earn when you sell some form of a capital asset, like real estate.1 This money is included in your taxable income for the year, although the tax rate on the capital gain is usually lower than that for the rest of your income.
 But what if the home is passed down from your mother or father?
 In this case, do you pay capital gains for inherited property?
 Yes, but only if you sell it.

 The good news is that there are ways to avoid paying extra taxes, whether you’re selling a primary residence or an investment property.
-In our guide, we’ll discuss the various ways a seller can avoid capital gains tax on a home sale.
+In our guide, we’ll discuss the various ways for how to avoid capital gains tax when selling a house.